johnlemonse/homebridge-telldus/README.md

 #### Local setup instructions
 1. Find the LAN IP address of your TellStick device
 - Install [telldus-local-auth](https://github.com/mifi/telldus-local-auth): `npm i -g telldus-local-auth`
-- Run in a terminal `telldus-local-auth <IP OF YOUR DEVICE> homebridge-telldus`.
+- Run in a terminal `telldus-local-auth <IP OF YOUR DEVICE> homebridge-telldus-pn`.
 This will open a browser window. **See further instructions in the terminal.**
 - Note the returned token.
 - Instead of `public_key`, `private_key`, `token`, and `token_secret` in `config.json`, add a `local` section like this: